lbl59/implementation-uncertainty/README.md

 1. src: Contains all the files necessary to build WaterPaths
 2. process_output: Contains all python code files used for post-processing the output of the DU Reevaluation
 3. figure_generation: Contains all python code files used for generating figures
-4. Figures: Contains the PDFs of all figures generated using code in Folder 2
+4. Figures: Contains all figures included in the paper.
+Only Figures 5 to 13 are generated using the files in `process_output`.

 ## Setup :hammer:
 1. Clone this repository and unzip all files.
 In the command line, enter the directory where this repository is stored.